Hoyasumii/bee-movie/README.md

 The way we work may be a mystery to you.
 Making honey takes a lot of bees doing a lot of small jobs.

 But let me tell you about a small job.
-If you do it well, it makes a big differenc
+If you do it well, it makes a big difference